Why this grandmother's advice went viral and is so very needed right now

 .

-With COVID-19 raging again and many of us (dare I say, all of us?) struggling with one thing or another, this quote hits.
+With the world in a particularly scary place right now, all of us are struggling with one thing or another, which is why this quote hits so hard.
 Unlike the clichéd “one foot in front of another” advice that can seem both demeaning and overwhelming, this advice offers concrete steps to take.

 Wash the dishes.
 Make soup.
 Rest, and praise yourself.